June 20, 2004 – The Beginning

 I bought hosting for the first three years.
 After those three years, I started renewing on an annual basis.
 From 2008 until 2012, I didn’t do much with the site.
 So, each year I thought and/or prayed about it and came to the conclusion I was supposed to keep it going.

 In 2012 I started writing about the subjects of leadership, authority, submission and obedience.
-Laymans Fellowship finally had some content.
+Laymans Fellowship finally had some purpose.

 So, this is the short history of Laymans Fellowship.